Skip to main content

-• When you import a .ovpn file, make sure that all files referenced by the .ovpn file such as cacert, and key files are in the same directory on the device as the .ovpn file.
+• When you import a .ovpn file, ensure that all files referenced by the .ovpn file, such as ca, crt, and key, are in the same directory on the device as the .ovpn file.

 • Profiles must be UTF-8 (or ASCII) and under 256 KB in size.